CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 By selecting a priority for each item, the user will update the local storage for that specific item's priority (it will be set to 1, 2, or 3 being the highest).
 <br>

-Once the priority is adjusted, the user will see a large colored dot applied to the todo item next to the priroity icon, which is based on the priority that was chosen for that specific todo item.
+Once the priority is adjusted, the user will see a large colored dot applied to the todo item next to the priroity icon, which indicated the priority that was chosen by the user for the specific task.

 <br>

-In the footer of the todo list, you originally saw the following filters to select:
+In the original template the following filters could be located in the footer of the application to sort the list according to their title:

 <br>